-For the last few years, I’ve been book reviewing for the Wall Street Journal, the Washington Post, the New York Times Book Review, and NPR Books, among others.
+For the past five years, I’ve been reviewing books for the Wall Street Journal, the Washington Post, the New York Times Book Review, and NPR Books, among others.
 Books are pillars of civilization.
-I’m honored to participate in the conversations that surround them, and I’ve been admitted to membership in the National Book Critics Circle.
+I’m a member of the National Book Critics Circle, and I’m honored to participate in the conversations surrounding books.

 “What’s Written in the Wind,” for the Wall Street Journal, December 16-17, 2017, about Tristan Gooley’s How to Read Nature: Awaken Your Senses to the World You’ve Never Noticed.

 “Things You Don’t Tell Your Mudder,” for the Wall Street Journal, October 13, 2017, about Will Dean and Tim Adams’s It Takes a Tribe: Building the Tough Mudder Movement.